onefact/handbook.payless.health/pages/american-hospitals.md

 {% maps
    src="cms_hospital_info.html" /%}

-This map shows every hospital in each in California and the rest of the country as defined by the federal government using [this data](https://data.cms.gov/provider-data/dataset/xubh-q36u).
+This map shows every hospital in California and the rest of the country as defined by the federal government using [this data](https://data.cms.gov/provider-data/dataset/xubh-q36u).

 The map includes metrics of hospital quality released by the federal government, so you can see the quality of care in your community and use these metrics to inform decision-making.

 The map is interactive.
-You can click on a hospital to see more information about it, such as these quality metrics.
+You can click on a hospital to view more information about it, such as these quality metrics.

-We are working on adding pricing information from hospitals to better help you make decisions that affect your health or the health of those around you.
+We are working on adding pricing information from hospitals to help you make decisions that affect your health or the health of those around you.
 For now, we have 4000+ hospitals` price sheets collected at [https://data.payless.health/](https://data.payless.health/) which you can search by hospital CMS Certification Number (CCN, which you can look up here - [https://data.cms.gov/tools/medicare-inpatient-hospital-look-up-tool](https://data.cms.gov/tools/medicare-inpatient-hospital-look-up-tool)).

 ## Share these resources

-Feel free to send this page to friends and family or other viewers of the film!
+Feel free to send this page to friends and family or other film viewers!

 ## Contribute to the Help Pages